Dietetic Internship with Master of Science starting fall 2023 (pending approval)

 Verification Statement Requirements

-A verification statement will be issued after successful completion of all competencies in supervised practice and the applicable graduate courses, 24 credit hours of graduate courses, and completion of the graduate comprehensive exam project.
+A verification statement of completion will be issued after successful completion of all competencies, a minimum of 1,000 hours of supervised practice and completion of the MS degree in Nutrition and Integrative Health (36 hours of graduate course credit, graduate comprehensive exam project).

-- DPD Verification Form
+- DPD Verification Statement.

-- Copy of the CDR transcript release form
+- Copy of the CDR transcript release form.

 Please see RD Exam pass/fail statistics maintained through CDR for national pass rates.